FPriv/factom-harmony-connect-go-client/docs/ChainsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **PostChainSearch**
-> ChainList PostChainSearch(ctx, externalIds, optional)
+> ChainList PostChainSearch(ctx, searchBody, optional)
 Search Chains

 Finds all of the chains with `external_ids` that match what you've entered.
 External IDs must be sent in Base64 format.